robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

-In one study, asked if they would choose the same profession again, 91% of mathematicians and 82% of lawyers said they would, compared wth 16% of unskilled steel workers. (pg.
+In one study, asked if they would choose the same profession again, 91% of mathematicians and 82% of lawyers said they would, compared with 16% of unskilled steel workers. (pg.
 44)

 Widows are about four times more likely (42% vs 10%) to be depressed than the